anashibata/ProjectAPIPoke/README.md

-With this API you will be able to see a description of a Pokemon and see how it would be writeen in the Shakespeare's Pokemon Style.
+With this APP you will be able to see a description of a Pokemon and see how it would be writeen in the Shakespeare's Pokemon Style.

 Steps to execute this APP